-If I didn’t have a lot of cake experience, then I might have had a doughnut focused blog!
-Doughnuts are my jam.
-I love them even more than cake!!!
-But not just any old doughnut, it’s gotta be the Old-Fashioned kind, with chocolate glaze!
-Oh man no matter what kind of day I’ve had or whatever is going on in life when I have an Old-Fashioned Sour Cream Chocolate Doughnut with Chocolate Glaze I am in food heaven, at least temporarily.
-Oh you can’t forget the coffee.
-Dipping that doughnut in that coffee is the best way to eat these doughnuts.
+If I didn’t have so much cake experience, then I might have had a doughnut focused blog!
+Doughnuts are my jam!
+I love them even more than cake.
+But not just any doughnut, it’s got to be the Old-Fashioned kind with chocolate glaze.
+No matter what kind of day I’ve had, or whatever is going on in life, when I have an Old-Fashioned Sour Cream Doughnut with Chocolate Glaze I’m in food heaven!

 Old-Fashioned Sour Cream Doughnuts with Chocolate Glaze